Radiation Therapy Thermoplastic Mask

 What other immobilization devices are used with the mask?

 You may be asked to use a bite block or mouthpiece with your mask.
-There are several types of bite blocks, but they all do the same thing.
+There are many types of bite blocks, but they all do the same thing.
 It is placed inside your mouth to hold your mouth and jaw in the same position.
 It can also be used to help reduce side effects, by depressing your tongue.

 Example of a bite block and mouthpieces.